-Both the female and male lions are similar in colour this being a golden/tan colour.
-Their colouration helps them to camouflage themselves among the light coloured savanna grass.
+Both the female and male lions are similar in color this being a golden/tan color.
+Their coloration helps them to camouflage themselves among the light colored savanna grass.

 Male Lion Lioness